Korea Passing: 2024 occurrence

-United States Secretary of Defense, decided not to visit South Korea.
-The Prime Minister of Japan, Shigeru Ishiba, is said to have canceled his plan to visit South Korea and is coordinating a visit to Southeast Asia, including Indonesia.

-On 13 December 2024 (based on KST), U.S. President-elect Donald Trump has said he will meet Kim Jong-un once the war in Ukraine and the war in Gaza are over, there are concerns that South Korea may be subjected to "Korea Passing" by Donald Trump unless Yoon Suk-yeol is impeached.
+Following the coup by Yoon Suk-yeol, leaders from around the world appeared to avoid diplomatic activities with the South Korean government.
+U.S. Secretary of Defense Lloyd Austin decided not to visit South Korea, and the Prime Minister of Japan, Shigeru Ishiba, was said to have canceled his plan to visit South Korea and was instead coordinating a visit to Southeast Asia and Indonesia.
+So when, on 13 December 2024, now-President-elect Trump said that he would meet Kim Jong-un once the wars in Ukraine and Gaza were over, there were concerns that South Korea would be subjected to another "Korea Passing" unless Yoon Suk-yeol was impeached.

-After the second impeachment motion was passed by the National Assembly on 14 December 2024, the U.S. government said that "We highly value the resilience of South Korea's democracy and the rule of law", and expressed its readiness to work with the acting president.
-However, U.S. President-elect Donald Trump declared that a meeting with Japanese Prime Minister Shigeru Ishiba is possible before he took office, and did not mention South Korea at all, so there are also concerns that South Korea's diplomatic isolation and decline in international status will continue unless the Constitutional Court of Korea quickly decides to impeach Yoon Suk-yeol.
+However, after the second impeachment motion was passed by the South Korean National Assembly on 14 December 2024, the U.S. government said that they "highly value the resilience of South Korea's democracy and the rule of law", and expressed U.S. readiness to work with the acting South Korean president.
+But in the event, President-elect Trump declared a meeting with Japanese Prime Minister Shigeru Ishiba before he took office, not mentioning South Korea at all.
+This led to further concerns of "Korea Passing" and that South Korea's diplomatic isolation and decline in international status would continue unless the Constitutional Court of Korea quickly decided to impeach Yoon Suk-yeol.